Neural Network Verification with Branch-and-Bound for General Nonlinearities

 \paragraph{Experiments on LSTMs.} Next, we experiment on LSTMs containing more complex nonlinearities, including both Sigmoid and Tanh activations, as well as multiplication as $\operatorname{sigmoid}(x)\tanh(y)$ and $\operatorname{sigmoid}(x)y$.
-We compare with PROVER~\citep{ryou2021scalable} which is a specialized for RNNs and it outperforms earlier works~\citep{ko2019popqorn}.
-While there are other works on verifying RNN and LSTM, such as \citet{du2021certrnn,mohammadinejad2021diffrnn,paulsen2022linsyn}, we have not obtained their code, and we also make orthogonal contributions compared to them on improving the relaxation for RNN verification which can also be combined with our BaB.
+We compare with PROVER~\citep{ryou2021scalable} which is a specialized verifier for RNNs and it outperforms earlier works~\citep{ko2019popqorn}.
+While there are other works on verifying RNN and LSTM, such as \cite{du2021certrnn,mohammadinejad2021diffrnn,paulsen2022linsyn}, we have not obtained their code, and we also make orthogonal contributions compared to them on improving the relaxation for RNN verification which can also be combined with our BaB.
 We take the hardest model, an LSTM for MNIST, from the main experiments of PROVER (other models can be verified by PROVER on more than 90\% instances and are thus omitted), where each $28\times 28$ image is sliced into 7 frames for LSTM.
 We also have two LSTMs trained by ourselves on CIFAR-10, where we linearly map each $32\times 32$ image into 4 patches as the input tokens, similar to ViTs with patches~\citep{dosovitskiy2020image}. \Cref{tab:lstm_vit} shows the results. \abcrown without BaB can already outperform PROVER with specialized relaxation for RNN and LSTM.
 Our GenBaB outperforms both PROVER and \abcrown without BaB.

 \paragraph{Experiments on ViTs.} We also experiment on ViTs which contain more other nonlinearities, as shown in \Cref{tab:models}.
 For ViTs, we compare with DeepT~\citep{bonaert2021fast} which is specialized for verifying Transformers without BaB.
-We show the results in \Cref{tab:lstm_vit}, where our methods outperform DeepT, and BaB effectively improves the verification.
-Using our pre-optimized branching points also brings a noticeable improvement compared to branching in the middle.
-Moreover, in \Cref{ap:additional_vit}, we compare with \citet{wei2023convex} which supports verifying attention networks but not the entire ViT, and we experiment on models from \citet{wei2023convex}, where our methods also outperform \citet{wei2023convex}.
+We show the results in \Cref{tab:lstm_vit}, where our methods outperform DeepT, and our GenBaB effectively improves the verification.
+Moreover, in \Cref{ap:additional_vit}, we compare with \citet{wei2023convex} which supports verifying attention networks but not the entire ViT, and we experiment on models from \citet{wei2023convex} and find that our GenBaB also outperforms \citet{wei2023convex}.